Staff

 Read more

-Jenny Cunningham (she/her/hers)
+Jenny Cunningham (she/her)

-Jenny Cunningham (she/her/hers)
+Jenny Cunningham (she/her)

-Senior Associate, Donor Services
+Senior Donor Services Associate

-Jenny (she/her/hers) joined Proteus as Senior Donor Services Associate in June 2022.
-She has over a decade of nonprofit experience in donor relations, grants management, and major gifts fundraising project management in the healthcare, higher education, urban planning, and disability justice fields.
-She most recently managed government contracts for Acces...
+Jenny joined Proteus as Senior Donor Services Associate in June 2022.
+She has over a decade of nonprofit experience in donor relations, grants management, and major gifts fundraising project

-Jenny (she/her/hers) joined Proteus as Senior Donor Services Associate in June 2022.
-She has over a decade of nonprofit experience in donor relations, grants management, and major gifts fundraising project management in the healthcare, higher education, urban planning, and disability justice fields.
-She most recently managed government contracts for Access Living of Metropolitan Chicago.
+management in the healthcare, higher education, urban planning, and disability justice fields.
 Jenny works closely at Proteus with the Donor Services Manager and Finance team to manage the funding database and support the Donor Collaboratives, Donor Advised Funds, and Fiscally Sponsored Projects in all grant application, reporting, and income-related needs.
-She holds a Master of Public Policy from DePaul University where she focused on U.S. and European Union asylum and refugee policy; she is a strong advocate for immigration rights and reform.
-Jenny also holds a B.A. in Anthropology and Creative Writing from the University of Michigan (Go Blue!)
+She holds a Master of Public Policy from DePaul University where she focused on U.S. and European Union asylum and refugee policy; she also holds a B.A. in Anthropology and Creative Writing from the University of Michigan (Go Blue!).
+Having made the move from big city Chicago to rural life, she enjoys hiking, floating, gardening, and getting into good trouble in the Ozarks.

 “We must always take sides.
 Neutrality helps the oppressor, never the victim.
 Silence encourages the tormentor, never the tormented.” – Elie Wiesel